tristanisham/zvm/README.md

 ### AUR

-`zvm` on the [Arch AUR](https://aur.archlinux.org/packages/zvm) is a community maintained package, and may be out of date.
+`zvm` on the [Arch AUR](https://aur.archlinux.org/packages/zvm) is a community-maintained package, and may be out of date.

 # Why should I use ZVM?